alan-hadyk/side-stacker-game/README.md

 > Plan to test the application, to ensure it works as expected

+1. **Unit Testing**: Tests individual functions and methods to ensure they work correctly in isolation. **Note: Should be implemented only if it doesn't violate the allotted time and scope**

+2. **Integration Testing**: Tests the interaction between different parts of the application.
+For example, it might test that the client correctly sends a request to the server when a user makes a move, and that the server correctly updates the game state and sends a response.  **Note: Should be implemented only if it doesn't violate the allotted time and scope**

+3. **System Testing**: Tests application as a whole.
+This might involve playing several games from start to finish and checking that the game state is correctly updated at each step, that the game ends correctly when a player wins or the game is a draw, and that the game lobby correctly displays the current state of all games.

+4. **Performance Testing**: Tests the performance of the application under load.
+This might involve creating many games and making many moves in a short period of time to see how the application handles it.

+5. **Usability Testing**: Tests the user interface of the application.
+This might involve checking that all buttons, links, and forms work correctly, and that the user interface is intuitive and easy to use.

 ### Potential Challenges

 > Any difficulties that might arise during the development.
 How they can be addressed?

+1. **Real-time updates**: One of the main challenges in a multiplayer online game is ensuring that all players see the same game state in real time.
+This can be addressed by using a technology like WebSockets to push updates from the server to the client.

+2. **Concurrency issues**: If two players make a move at the same time, there's a need to ensure that the game state is updated correctly.
+This can be addressed by using locks or other concurrency control mechanisms.

+3. **Scaling**: If the game becomes popular, there might be a need to handle a large number of simultaneous games.
+This can be addressed by using a scalable server architecture, such as a load balancer and multiple game servers. **Note: Given the scope of the project, this probably not an issue**

+4. **Cheating**: Players might try to cheat by modifying the client code or sending fake requests to the server.
+This can be addressed by validating all moves on the server and checking that they come from the player whose turn it is.

+5. **User experience**: Creating a user interface that is intuitive and responsive can be challenging.
+This can be addressed by using a modern front-end framework, and by testing the user interface with real users and iterating based on their feedback.